Idaho Land For Sale (1049 results)

 ACTIVE

-This is a legally registered, 20 acre gold and gem Mining Claim for sale, the Crooked Gold #12 with the Crooked River and also Shonip Creek running thru the whole claim for then over 1600 feet.
-Having 2 creeks on the claim will double your gold prospecting potential.
+This is a legally registered, 20 acre gold and gem Mining Claim for sale, the Bear Creek Gold #3 with Bear Creek running thru the whole claim for over 660 feet.

 See with the listing pictures maps and satellite views.